allisonburtch/internet_Illuminator/README.md

 However, it's very very slow right now (there's a 14000 line regex) and causes lags in the browser.
 Any help/thoughts on making this faster would be welcome.

+#NEXT STEPS
+1. Port it to Chrome
+2. make it not crash browsers
+3. get the data programmatically